Juvenile Ankylosing Spondylitis (JAS) in Children

 - Detection of (HLA-B27) antigen.
 This is a blood test for certain autoimmune conditions.
 HLA-B27 is an antigen.
 If this antigen is present, it may mean there is some type of autoimmune disease.
 Like the ESR, the test result isn’t specific to JAS and may have another cause.

-How is juvenile ankylosing spondylitis treated?
+How is juvenile ankylosing spondylitis treated in a child?

 The goals of treatment for JAS are to: